castlepointanime/portal/README.md

 1. Make sure to install Docker for your system first!

-2. After doing so simply run `docker compose up -d`
+2. After doing so simply run `docker compose up -d --build`

 3. To shutdown both the front-end and backend run `docker compose down`